mendes5/react-webgpu/README.md

 ![X](./screenshots/6.png)

-So instead of wirtting the demos in a imperative style, Im building a set of reactive hooks and components that would do the equivalent thing.
+So instead of writing the demos in a imperative style, Im building a set of reactive hooks and components that would do the equivalent thing.

 It uses ReactJS, but just as an reactive runtime, the ideas implemented here could work with any fiber-based declarative/reactive system.
-Using React also gives us the benefit of having stuff like NextJS and SSR implement some thruly wiked ideas like using the backend to store state, and using hydration to resume the app to an state where the user left off.
+Using React also gives us the benefit of having stuff like NextJS and SSR to implement some truly wicked ideas like using the backend to store state, and using hydration to resume the app to an state where the user left off.

 # Does it work?